-- 1. Remove the chain guard, chain, and hose from airlock. - 2.
-Lay machine down and remove bottom guard and two bolts that secure airlock to machine.
-Take note of electrical con-MOTOR nections and unhook gearmotor drive wires. - 3.
+- 1. Remove the chain guard, chain, and hose from airlock. - Lay machine down and remove bottom guard and two bolts that secure airlock to machine.
+Take note of electrical connections and unhook gearmotor drive wires. - 3.
 Remove airlock from machine. - 4.
 Remove top plate and seal from rotor.
 Check seal and top plate for wear and/or damage.
-(See Illustration G) - 5.
+(See Illustration F) - 5.
 Remove gear motor and bearings from old airlock. - 6.
 Install gearmotor and bearings on new airlock.
 Tighten set screws on locking collar of bearings.
-(See Illustration G) - 7.
+(See Illustration F) - 7.
 Install seal and top plate.
 As seal and top plate are installed, press bottom tab of seal under adjacent seal with flat blade screwdriver.
-(See Illustration F) - 8.
+(See Illustration E) - 8.
 Install weather stripping on top outer edge of airlock.
-(See Illustration G) - 9.
-Place airlock back into machine and reattach with bolts.
+(See Illustration F) - Place airlock back into machine and reattach with bolts.
 Reinstall chain and sprocket.
 NOTE: When inserting airlock back into machine, make sure back lip of airlock slides into airlock track then fasten bolts.
 Also, make sure slidegate is in slidegate track.